 Q: How much does it cost to hire a wrongful death law firm?

 At Smith & Holder, PLLC, we do not charge any out-of-pocket fees or expenses to our clients.
 We handle all wrongful death cases on a contingency-fee basis, which means you pay nothing unless we help you recover financial compensation.

 Contact Our Gulfport Wrongful Death Lawyers about Your Family’s Rights

 For more information about the steps involved in filing a wrongful death claim in Gulfport and the surrounding areas, and to find out how much you may be entitled to recover for your loved one’s untimely death, please contact us to schedule your free initial consultation.
-You can reach our Gulfport law offices by phone at (228) 206-7076, or send us your information online and our Gulfport wrongful death attorneys will be in touch as soon as possible.Read More
+You can reach our Gulfport law offices by phone or send us your information online and our Gulfport wrongful death attorneys will be in touch as soon as possible.Read More